-Large numbers of newly diagnosed patients and more seasoned patients participate in this site.
-Most patients are based in the U.S. but three are members from all over the world.
+Most patients are based in the U.S. but three patients are members from elsewhere.

 The main moderator, Robin, is not a Sjogren's patient, but has a deep understanding of chronic illness and experience with patient advocacy.
 She often posts links to pertinent articles and other resources on the site.